What is CJD?

 - Wear surgical gloves when handling a patient’s tissues and fluids or dressing a patient’s wounds.

-- Avoid getting cut or stuck with items (e.g., needles) that may be contaminated with body fluids.
+- Avoid getting cut or stuck with items (e.g., needles) that might be contaminated with body fluids.

 - Use face protection if there is a risk of exposure to the patient’s blood or body fluids.

-- If a CJD patient’s body fluids get on someone else’s skin, then wash the affected area with detergent, rinse well with warm water (avoid scrubbing), rinse the site with a 1:9 dilution of bleach for 1 minute, and then rinse again with water.
-If a CJD patient’s body fluids get into someone else’s eye or mucous membranes, then rinse well with saline or tap water.
+- If a CJD patient’s body fluids get on someone else’s skin, wash the affected area with detergent, rinse well with warm water (avoid scrubbing), rinse the site with a 1:10 dilution of bleach for 1 minute (for maximum safety), and then rinse again with water.
+If a CJD patient’s body fluids get into someone else’s eye or mouth, rinse well with saline (for eye) or tap water (for mouth).

 - Dispose of all clinical waste (e.g., bandages) properly.